jassol/AsyncAlgos2004Cohort/Wednesday.md

   }

   // If hare is falsey, it points to null and the list is even.
 No action necessary.
-  // If hare is truthy, it points to the last node and the list is odd.
-So we can skip the middle tortoise node. if (hare) tortoise = tortoise.next;
+  // If hare is truthy, it points to the last node and the list is odd so we can
+  // skip the middle tortoise node. if (hare) tortoise = tortoise.next;

   // Iterate through the 2nd half of the list, popping nodes off the stack